quicbit-js/qb-standard/readme.md

 **qb-standard** inverts this traditional emphasis so that:

-* test coverage is strictly enforced
+* test coverage is strictly enforced (like lint)
-* format rules can be violated and are scored and tracked (style rules involving clear safety and quality issues are, however, required)
+* style rules, other than the most obviously beneficial safety checks, are scored and tracked

-qb-standard emphasis on testing is in line with what is most important to successful projects.
+qb-standard emphasis on testing is in line with what is important to successful projects.
 Untested code is a serious risk and very difficult to manage while non-standard braces placement and indentation, while worthy of some negative attention through scoring, are less serious.